Topics on this page:

 Cost: $345–$860

-CEUs: More than 35 on-site; up to 200 post-conference (through the end of October).
+CEUs: Past years have offered more than 35 on-site; up to 200 post-conference (through the end of October).

-Speakers/Topics: NTI 2024 features expert and motivational speakers and an extensive list of topics.
-Preconference sessions include a comprehensive pharmacology workshop, critical thinking in emergency situations, and a CCRN/PCCN prep course.
-Conference topics include compassionate withdrawal of life support, reducing bacterial infections, and managing heart failure.
+Speakers/Topics: NTI 2025 speakers and topics have not yet been released, but previous sessions featured expert and motivational speakers and an extensive list of topics, including a comprehensive pharmacology workshop, critical thinking in emergency situations, a CCRN/PCCN prep course, compassionate withdrawal of life support, reducing bacterial infections, and managing heart failure.

 What to Expect: This is an opportunity for emergency nurses to meet and explore the latest research about emergency medicine.
 They can take advantage of dozens of sessions as well as an Experience Hall featuring many industry partners.